 Unmarried partners may join their British or settled partner in the UK.
 If you are not sure whether you are eligible for this type of visa, we can assess your situation.

 Unmarried partners are “two persons living together in a relationship akin to marriage or civil partnership“.
-It means that they lived under the same roof for two years or more”.
+It also means that they lived under the same roof for two years or more”.

 An individual can apply for this type of visa to the British High Commission/Embassy/Consulate in the country of nationality.
 In the UK an applicant can switch into an unmarried partner visa.
-It may be possible if his/her visa is issued for longer than six months.
+Also, it may be possible if his/her visa is issued for longer than six months.
 The application should be submitted to the Home Office, UKBA.

 The Immigration Rules for an application